A Wolf at the Door (film)

-A Wolf at the Door (O Lobo Atrás da Porta) is a 2013 Brazilian drama thriller film written and directed by Fernando Coimbra.
+A Wolf at the Door (O Lobo Atrás da Porta) is a 2013 Brazilian thriller drama film written and directed by Fernando Coimbra, in his feature directorial debut.
 The film follows the story of Sylvia and Bernardo, the parents of a kidnapped girl, and Rosa, Bernardo's lover, who is suspected for the kidnapping.
-The film was based on a real life crime that occurred in the 60s where a woman called Neyde Maria Maia Lopes ("The Beast of Penha") kidnapped and killed 4-year- old Tania Maria Coelho de Araujo ("Taninha").
+It is based on a real-life crime that occurred in the 1960s, where a woman named Neyde Maria Maia Lopes ("The Beast of Penha") kidnapped and killed four-year-old Tania Maria Coelho de Araujo ("Taninha").

-It received the Horizontes Latinos award at the 61st edition of the San Sebastián International Film Festival.
+The film had its world premiere at the 2013 Toronto International Film Festival.
+It won the Horizontes Latinos award at the 61st San Sebastián International Film Festival.

+The film, translated by Andrey Efremov, was shown in Moscow, Russia, as part of the 36th Moscow International Film Festival in June 2014.

 Plot

 A mother and housewife named Sylvia goes to pick up her daughter Clara at school, and finds her missing.
 She is told by the teacher that she received a phone call from someone who claimed to be her, saying that she was sick and that a neighbor would come pick her up instead.

 At the police station, Sylvia, her husband Bernardo, and the teacher are questioned for possible clues about who could have taken the girl.
-Bernardo reveals that he strongly suspects it was the work of a woman named Rosa, with whom he'd been carrying an affair for some time.
+Bernardo reveals that he strongly suspects it was the work of a woman named Rosa, with whom he'd been carrying on an affair for some time.
 Rosa is taken in for questioning.
 At first, she is reluctant to speak, and tells the police that she was blackmailed into taking the girl at the behest of a woman named Bete, whose husband was supposedly involved in an affair with Sylvia.
 This is exposed as a lie by the police after an investigation of the neighborhood reveals that no such woman exists, and after the police officer threatens her, Rosa confesses everything.

-Rosa and Bernardo met a train station after the latter saw on her the train and followed her.
+Rosa and Bernardo met at a train station after the latter saw her on the train and followed her.
 Their affair begins passionately, but Rosa becomes upset when she discovers that Bernardo lied to her about being married and having a family.
-She tells him that she does not mind being his lover for the meantime, but begins to visit his wife and child, befriending her by pretending to be a mutual acquaintance of an old friend and presenting his daughter with gifts.
-Upon being told about this by his wife, Bernardo becomes enraged and fights with Rosa, abusing her and telling her never to seek out his family again.
-Rosa ignores this request, and tries to get back at him by paying a woman at a bar to phone him, pretending to be the wife of Sylvia's lover to try and sabotage their relationship.
+She tells him that she does not mind being his lover for the time being, but begins to visit his wife and child, befriending her by pretending to be a mutual acquaintance of an old friend and presenting his daughter with gifts.
+Upon being told about this by his wife, Bernardo becomes enraged and fights with Rosa, abusing her and ordering her never to seek out his family again.
+Rosa ignores this request, and tries to sabotage Bernardo's and Sylvia's relationship by paying a woman at a bar to phone him, pretending to be the angry wife of Sylvia's lover.
 She also discovers that Bernardo has been rekindling his relationship with Sylvia anyway, and that it is likely that their affair is at its end.